ivanpierre/lambda-ws-c/README.md

 ## And now what ?
 For any question or issue you can write to me on twitter @ivanpierre.
 It's currently a WIP.

+But as I have to manage all the data types to begin to put just a function call with a symbol in environment, I finish to have a complete functional language.
+Well this was the goal, as programming a functional language with a functional language is ways to easy ;)

+Well, it will be when all the data types will be implemented.

+But the BIG difficulty, is managing the memory, when we don't have an embedded garbage collector... :D

 ## Licence
 For now Eclipse Public License - v 1.0